Techtonica/curriculum/deploying/deploying.md

     Once you create the app, add the Postgres add-on by going to the Resources tab and searching in the "Add-ons" search box for Postgres.
     Click the "Heroku Postgres" option.
 Finally, select the free version and click "Provision".
-    Or you can create the new Application fom the CLI.
-To create an application with name,install the Heroku CLI and run the following command
+    Or you can create the new Application from the CLI.
+To create an application with name, install the Heroku CLI and run the following command
     ```heroku create app_name```
     This command will only be used on an initialized git repository.
 In that case, the command creates the application as well as a git remote, that you can use to push your code to Heroku:
     ```mkdir example